 MODEL OF ORGANIZATION OF THE UNIVERSITY ECOSYSTEM FOR THE DEVELOPMENT OF STEM-EDUCATION

-Keywords: robotics, educational robotics, STEM, ICT, LLL, robotics after school programs, pre- and in-service teachers, certification, standards, post-secondary education
+robotics, educational robotics, STEM, ICT, LLL, robotics after school programs, pre- and in-service teachers, certification, standards, post-secondary education

 Abstract